-Making direct contacts between students in the UK and at Sparrow is at the heart of Sparrow Schools Foundation’s work.
+Making direct contact between students in the UK and at Sparrow is at the heart of Sparrow Schools Foundation’s work.

-Many schools have been involved in these links and the ability of the young people to empathise and learn through volunteering, tours and fundraising has been proved again and again.
+Many schools have been involved in these links and the ability of the young people to empathise and learn through volunteering, tours, and fundraising has been proven again and again.

 Remembering Sparrow Art Circle...

 Sparrow Art Circle was founded by Melanie Heneke Eliot in early 2004 in the long tradition of women’s making circles.
 Inspiration came from a dear friend in Melanie’s homeland of South Africa, whose circle had met regularly over many years to create wonderful, collectable dolls.
 Their sale had raised substantial sums for children’s charities.
 Each Friday morning the Art Circle gathered in Melanie’s kitchen for many years.
 The group aimed to re-discover and develop artistic skills through mutual support and advice and in this convivial atmosphere (and over a lot of coffee) various strengths emerged, ranging from painting on fabric, watercolour, drawing, and print-making to knitting, baking and container planting.

 Members worked individually and on Art Circle projects to produce work which was sold (together with beadwork from the Sparrow Job Creation scheme) in aid of Sparrow Schools.
 Where possible, recycled, collected and donated materials were used.
 The artists were supported by friends and family who contributed craft work from far away as South Africa and Australia and tirelessly wove drying lines all over the kitchen to cope with the increasing output of the printmakers!